oist/optinist/docs/utils/tutorials.md

 ### Additional information on WORKFLOW

-##### uploading data
-Clicking on the UPLOAD button on the node opens the file explorer or finder so that you can select the data file.
-UPLOAD button copies the selected file to your OPTINIST_DIR/input.

 ##### setting OPTINIST_DIR
 The file assigning the OPTINIST_DIR is optinist/optinist/api/dir_path.py.
 Change line for OPTINIST_DIR, INPUT_DIR, and OUTPUT_DIR according to your demand.
 Changing dir_path.py may also be necessary when running the pipeline on your cluster computers.